fb-co/devsbunker/important_todo.md

 -   [ ] Some user feedback when creating a post, logging out, etc

+    -   [ ] tried to use SuccessPopUp after logout in navbar but it wasnt working, I don't want to use a stoopid alert

 -   [ ] Prepare foreign profile page for deployment

     -   [ ] Shoulnt give option to change desc if its not your own profile page